 It also includes determining losses due to diminished capacity to work or lost employment or career advancement opportunities.
 A key consideration is compensation for pain and suffering, emotional trauma and lost enjoyment of life.

-The personal injury attorneys at Law Office of Cohen & Jaffe, LLP have helped many people get the money they deserve after suffering scars and disfigurement in accidents on Long Island.
+The personal injury lawyer in Long Island at Law Office of Cohen & Jaffe, LLP have helped many people get the money they deserve after suffering scars and disfigurement in accidents on Long Island.

 We work with investigators, medical professionals and financial specialists to ensure we fully document a case before we present compensation demands to insurers.
 If we go to court, we go prepared to win.